Filament formation due to diffusive instabilities in dusty protoplanetary disks: Discussion

 \subsection{Physical picture}

 First, we reiterate the physical mechanisms that drive the newly found instabilities.
-Figures~\ref{fig:all_growth_rates_inviscid} and \ref{fig:all_growth_rates_viscous} show the growth rates of the full system including both overstability and instability, for the inviscid ($\mathrm{Sc} = 0$) and viscous ($\mathrm{Sc} = 1$) case respectively.
-Guided by the depicted parameter space we can broadly assign the unstable regions into four categories \begin{enumerate} \item \textit{Diffusive instability driven by diffusion-dependent pressure}: For small stopping times, the utilized dust pressure prescription (with velocity dispersion $c_\mathrm{d}^2\propto D \propto \Sigma^{\beta_\mathrm{diff}}$) can lead to linear instability if the diffusion slope $\beta_\mathrm{diff}$ is sufficiently negative (see \newtwo{Eqs. ~\eqref{eq:inviscid_diffusive_instability_criterion} and \eqref{eq:Sc1_pureinstcrit}}), and drives particles towards density maxima.
+Figures~\ref{fig:all_growth_rates_inviscid} and \ref{fig:all_growth_rates_viscous} show the growth rates of the full system including the inviscid ($\mathrm{Sc} = 0$) and viscous ($\mathrm{Sc} = 1$).
+Guided by the depicted parameter space we can broadly assign the unstable regions into three categories \begin{enumerate} \item \textit{Diffusive instability driven by diffusion-dependent pressure}: For small stopping times, the utilized dust pressure prescription (with velocity dispersion $c_\mathrm{d}^2\propto D \propto \Sigma^{\beta_\mathrm{diff}}$) can lead to linear instability if the diffusion slope $\beta_\mathrm{diff}$ is sufficiently negative (see \newtwo{Eqs. ~\eqref{eq:inviscid_diffusive_instability_criterion} and \eqref{eq:Sc1_pureinstcrit}}), and drives particles towards density maxima.
 The instability is only damped on small scales if viscosity is nonzero, and has fastest growth rates on the smallest unstable scales.
-This instability requires $\tau_\mathrm{s} \lesssim 1$, $\beta_\mathrm{diff} \lesssim -2$, and if $\mathrm{Sc} \gtrsim 1$ also $\xi \lesssim 1$, which for a fiducial $\delta \sim 10^{-5}$ corresponds to wavelengths of $\lambda \gtrsim 0.01 H$.
+This instability requires $\tau_\mathrm{s} \lesssim 1$, $\beta_\mathrm{diff} < -2$, and if $\mathrm{Sc} \gtrsim 1$ also $\xi \lesssim 1$, which for a fiducial $\delta \sim 10^{-5}$ corresponds to wavelengths of $\lambda \gtrsim 0.01 H$.
 Associated growth rates are shown in the top two panels of Fig.~\ref{fig:all_growth_rates_inviscid} as well the left side of the top panel of Fig.~\ref{fig:all_growth_rates_viscous} for small stopping times.

-\item \textit{Diffusive instability driven by viscosity slope}: For nonzero viscosity, the viscosity term dominates over the pressure term for sufficiently large stopping times, leading to a version of the viscous instability \citep[][]{ward1981, LinBodenheimer1981}, modified by mass diffusion and the diffusion flux.
-This instability requires $\tau_\mathrm{s} \gtrsim 1$, $\mathrm{Sc} \gtrsim 1$, $\xi \lesssim 1$, $\beta_\mathrm{visc} \lesssim -5/3$, and is seen in the top two panels of Fig.~\ref{fig:all_growth_rates_viscous} for large stopping times.
+\item \textit{Diffusive instability driven by viscosity slope}: For nonzero viscosity, the viscosity term dominates over the pressure term for sufficiently large stopping times, leading to a version of the viscous instability \citep[][]{ward1981, LinBodenheimer1981}.
+This instability requires $\tau_\mathrm{s} \gtrsim 1$, $\mathrm{Sc} \gtrsim 1$, $\xi \lesssim 1$, $\beta_\mathrm{visc} \lesssim -1$, and is seen in the top two panels of Fig.~\ref{fig:all_growth_rates_viscous} for large stopping times.

-\item \textit{Diffusive overstability driven by background diffusion flux}: The inclusion of the diffusion flux in Eq.~\eqref{eq:phi_momentum_linearized}, which radially distributes azimuthal momentum carried by the background shear, provides an additional repellent term that can amplify oscillatory modes if stopping times are large and viscosity is small.
-This overstability requires $\tau_\mathrm{s} \gtrsim 10$, $\mathrm{Sc} \ll 1$, and is seen in all panels of Fig.~\ref{fig:all_growth_rates_inviscid}, for large stopping times.